-Neighbourhood Houses work with their communities to get things done, solve ‘wicked’ problems and support each other through good and bad times.
+Neighbourhood Houses work with their communities to get things done, tackle issues and support each other through good and bad times.
 If you have an idea for your community and need some support to get things off the ground then come and talk to us at the House and we’ll talk about how we can help.
 We love to hear from our community and get involved.

 We have a range of children’s activities and adult learning opportunities during terms and some school holidays.
-We support other local community groups (to have a go and we run our own little community building activities such as the community lunch and the Woodend Workshop.
-No idea is too out there.
+We support local community groups – whether it’s providing a space for them to meet or giving them assistance with funding applications.
 Come and talk to us about your ideas and how we can help your group realise their dreams.
 We also run our own community building activities such as the Woodend Community Lunch and the Woodend Repair Cafe.

 Woodend Neighbourhood House Inc started its life as a short-term drop-in centre after the Ash Wednesday bushfires in 1983.
 Run by local members of the Red Cross, it became the impetus for a community-led recovery and support centre that then grew into what we are today.
 It became incorporated in 1984, open for one day a week; it has had many different names and venues in its 30+ year life.
 Its most recent home, as the Woodend Neighbourhood House, is the Woodend Community Hub, a space that was built onto an existing old house in 2006 and has delivered a lovely shared space for community use.
 We are open five days a week, we hire rooms for functions and meetings after hours and provide learning and connection opportunities for all members of our community.

 Become a member

 The House is a member-driven organisation, just like any other small incorporated association, and has a small membership fee that delivers benefits to members such as Wi-Fi access at the House and access to our free activities.
 We want your input; by becoming a member it also gives you the opportunity to contribute to the direction of the house.

 Committee of Governance